life plan

 Before you set any goals or strategies, pause because the most powerful way to move forward is to look backward with clarity.

 This is your yearly business audit and life check-in.
 Reflect on what worked, what didn’t, and why.
 Identify patterns, lessons, and areas for improvement.
 This reflection will clarify your priorities and ensure your goals align with your values and vision.
-With this foundation, you can create actionable steps to turn your vision into reality.
+With this foundation, you can develop actionable steps to bring your vision to life.

 It’s not just about numbers—it’s about noticing patterns, processing lessons, and celebrating how far you’ve come.
-Reflection builds the self-awareness that fuels better decisions.
+Reflection fosters self-awareness, which in turn fuels better decisions.

 Life Reflection Questions

-• What were my biggest wins this year, personally and emotionally?
+• What were my most significant wins this year, personally and emotionally?

 • Where did I feel most energized, and when did I feel burned out?